 Water damage – it’s key that any leak, severe condensation and/or mould is identified and fixed as soon as possible.
-Prolonged water exposure will cause serious damage to the structural health of your property, and the health of your tenants, as exposure to mould can cause severe respiratory problems.
+Prolonged water exposure will cause serious damage to the structural health of your property, and potentially the health of your tenants, as exposure to mould can cause respiratory problems.

 Blocked gutters – as the leaves fall from the trees, they can become clogged, preventing rainwater from draining properly.
 If left unchecked, this could lead to issues with your roof, including internal leaking.